Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Abstract

 \section{Abstract}

-This paper investigates asymptotic behaviors of gradient descent algorithms (particularly accelerated gradient descent and stochastic gradient descent) in the context of stochastic optimization arose in statistics and machine learning where objective functions are estimated from available data.
-We show that these algorithms can be modeled by continuous-time ordinary or stochastic differential equations, and their asymptotic dynamic evolutions and distributions are governed by some linear ordinary or stochastic differential equations, as the data size goes to infinity.
-We illustrate that our study can provide a novel unified framework for a joint computational and statistical asymptotic analysis on dynamic behaviors of these algorithms with the time (or the number of iterations in the algorithms) and large sample behaviors of the statistical decision rules (like estimators and classifiers) that the algorithms are applied to compute, where the statistical decision rules are the limits of the random sequences generated from these iterative algorithms as the number of iterations goes to infinity.
-The analysis results may shed light on the empirically observed phenomenon of escaping from saddle points, avoiding bad local minimizers, and converging to good local minimizers, which depends on local geometry, learning rate and batch size, when stochastic gradient descent algorithms are applied to solve non-convex optimization problems.
+This paper investigates asymptotic behaviors of gradient descent algorithms (particularly accelerated gradient descent and stochastic gradient descent) in the context of stochastic optimization arising in statistics and machine learning where objective functions are estimated from available data.
+We show that these algorithms can be computationally modeled by continuous-time ordinary or stochastic differential equations.
+We establish gradient flow central limit theorems to describe the limiting dynamic behaviors of these computational algorithms and the large-sample performances of the related statistical procedures, as the number of algorithm iterations and data size both go to infinity, where the gradient flow central limit theorems are governed by some linear ordinary or stochastic differential equations like time-dependent Ornstein-Uhlenbeck processes.
+We illustrate that our study can provide a novel unified framework for a joint computational and statistical asymptotic analysis, where the computational asymptotic analysis studies dynamic behaviors of these algorithms with the time (or the number of iterations in the algorithms), the statistical asymptotic analysis investigates large sample behaviors of the statistical procedures (like estimators and classifiers) that the algorithms are applied to compute, and in fact the statistical procedures are equal to the limits of the random sequences generated from these iterative algorithms as the number of iterations goes to infinity.
+The joint analysis results based on the obtained gradient flow central limit theorems can identify four factors -- learning rate, batch size, gradient covariance, and Hessian -- to derive new theory regarding the local minima found by stochastic gradient descent for solving non-convex optimization problems.